 The Board of Directors has caused to be maintained an efficient internal control system so as to reasonably ensure that records of accounting information are correct, complete and sufficient and to disclose weak points for the purpose of preventing dishonest acts or significantly irregular transactions.

-- The Performance Evaluation of the Board of Directors
+- Performance Evaluation of the Board of Directors

 Nomination and Remuneration Committee has considered the performance evaluation forms of the Board of Directors and other committees of the Company by categorizing into the performance evaluation of each directors and the performance evaluation of a whole group of directors.
 Once the performance evaluation forms have been considered, it was proposed in the Board of Director Meeting.

-The Board of Directors approved the performance evaluation forms mentioned above for the year 2015.
-The evaluation topic included the evaluation of the structure and the qualification of the directors, the role and responsibility of the directors, the meeting of the directors, the performance of the directors, the relationship with the Management, and the self development of the directors and the Management.
+The Board of Directors approved the performance evaluation forms mentioned above for the year 2018.
+The evaluation topic included the evaluation of the structure and the qualification of the directors, the role and responsibility of the directors, the meeting of the directors, the performance of the directors, the relationship with the Management, and the self-development of the directors and the Management.

-The Nomination and Remuneration Meeting No.1/2016 held on 16 February 2016 has considered the summary of the performance evaluation of the directors by comparing with the past 3-years results, and proposed it to the Board of Directors Meeting No. 1/2016 held on 23 February 2016 to consider merit, demerit, and direction for improvement.
+The Nomination and Remuneration Meeting No.1/2019 held on 8 February 2019 has considered the summary of the performance evaluation of the directors by comparing with the past 3 years results, and proposed it to the Board of Directors Meeting No. 1/2019 held on 27 February 2019 to consider merit, demerit, and direction for improvement.
 The performance evaluation was aimed to obtain the result to use in improve the performance of the directors.
-For the year of 2015, in overall the Board of Directors agreed that the most of the operations have been done properly.
+For the year of 2019, in overall the Board of Directors agreed that the most of the operations have been done properly

 The Company has had no significant labor disputes during the previous 3 years’ period, and the employees (exclusive of the directors and executives under the heading “remuneration for executives”) and employees’ remuneration, that is, salaries, bonuses, special rewards and overtime pay and other welfare, separated according to main line of command, are as follows: